<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Banks also use first-party cookies to remember your login information.
 Moreover, search engines like Google also use these cookies to suggest custom results based on your previous searches.

-Third-party cookies are the cookies installed by a company that does not own the website.
-Advertising networks and social media platforms often use third-party cookies for cross-site tracking, letting them see user activity across different websites.
+The biggest question on your mind must be: How do third-party cookies work?
+Third-party cookies offer a different story.
+They are installed by a company that does not own the website.
+Advertising networks and social media platforms often have access to third-party cookies from other websites, and they use them for cross-site tracking, letting them see user activity across different websites.

-Third-party cookies help companies tailor ads to specific users based on their behavior.
-For example, Facebook can use third-party cookies to see what content someone views outside of its website.
-If people browse items related to baking, Facebook will show them baking-related ads and content.
+Third-party cookies in Chrome, for example, help companies tailor Chrome ads to specific users based on their behavior.
+On the other hand, Facebook can use third-party cookies for a limited time to see what content you are viewing when you leave Facebook.
+If people browse for items related to baking, even with limited third-party cookie access, Facebook will know enough to show them baking-related ads and content.

 Google's Ban on Third-Party Cookies

-For that reason, Google announced in 2020 its intent to remove third-party cookies from its Chrome browser.
+In 2020, Google announced its intent to remove third-party cookies from Chrome.

-Instead of supporting third-party cookies, Google has established a project known as Privacy Sandbox to develop new advertising technology that collects behavioral data while protecting user privacy.
+Instead of supporting third-party cookies by default, Google has established a project known as Privacy Sandbox to develop new advertising technology that collects behavioral data while protecting user privacy.
+This means that they will block third-party cookies by default.

-Google’s team will focus on creating privacy-first tracking technologies such as aggregation, anonymization, and on-device processing.
-In particular, they have been optimistic about the use of Federated Learning of Cohorts (FLoC) as an effective replacement for third-party cookies.
+Google's team will focus on creating privacy-first tracking technologies such as aggregation, anonymization, and on-device processing to eliminate the need for 3rd-party cookies.
+In particular, they have been optimistic about the use of Federated Learning of Cohorts (FLoC) as an effective replacement.

 FLoC hides individual user activity within a crowd of other users with similar online behavior.
 Then, it uses the clustered data to deliver tailored content and ad retargeting.